sqville/aie/README.rst

 aie may be used under the terms of either the GNU Lesser General Public License (LGPL) or the Eclipse Public License (EPL).

-For more information please see http://sqville.com/aie/license
+For more information please see Link to license

 Demos
 ===========